 Prevents pancreatic cancer: A new study has found that consumption of walnut is inversely associated with risk of pancreatic cancer, independent of other potential risk factors for pancreatic cancer.
 Researchers looked at the association between nut consumption and risk of pancreatic cancer among 75,680 women in the Nurses’ Health Study, with no previous history of cancer.
 It was observed that the women who consumed walnut two or more times per week had a significantly reduced risk of pancreatic cancer compared to those who largely abstained from nuts.
 Watch how it boosts your sex life.

 Helps you live longer: Taking walnuts thrice a week is the key to a longer life, a study has found.
-Scientists discovered that these edible oils cut the risk of dying from cancer by 40 per cent and from cardiovascular disease by at least 55 per cent.
+Scientists discovered that these edible oils cut the risk of dying from cancer by 40 percent and from cardiovascular disease by at least 55 percent.

-Reduces breast cancer risk: The researchers at the Marshall University found that a daily dose of walnuts – equal to 2 ounces a day in humans – reduces the growth of breast cancer tumours in mice.
-Lead researcher Elaine Hardman, Ph.D., of Marshall’s Joan C. Edwards School of Medicine, and colleagues studied the mice from the mother, through conception and throughout life.
+Reduces breast cancer risk: The researchers at the Marshall University found that a daily dose of walnuts – equal to 2 ounces a day in humans – reduces the growth of breast cancer tumors in mice.
+Lead researcher Elaine Hardman, Ph.D., of Marshall’s Joan C. Edwards School of Medicine, and colleagues studied the mice from the mother, through conception, and throughout life.
 They then compared mice given walnuts to those fed a regular diet.
 The research found that the group whose diet included walnut at both stages developed breast cancer at less than half the rate of the group with the typical diet.
-In addition, the number of tumours and their sizes were significantly smaller.
+In addition, the number of tumors and their sizes were significantly smaller.

 Nutrition Facts in 30 Gms Walnut Kernels / 7 Shelled nuts

 |% Daily Value*|